 Labels are used to assist access to form fields.
 All forms follow a logical tab sequence.

 We have worked hard to ensure that our links are meaningful, and some links are explained in greater detail by using a title attribute, visible when hovering over the link.

 Flash may be used on the site to enhance the experience of the user.
 An effort will be made to make sure that if a user does not have the correct plug-in for Flash elements, it does not detract from the user accessing the core content of the website.

 This website is built to HTML 5 and CSS 3.0 standards.
 To ensure code quality and that standards are maintained we are committed to checking this on a regular basis.

 This website will function and look as intended in browsers that support these standards.
 The most common of these are:

 - Chrome, Firefox and Internet Explorer (9+) on Windows

 - Safari and Firefox on Mac OS X

 If you do not have one of these browsers installed or are unable to upgrade, you may find the website easier to use by disabling CSS altogether - please see your browser's help documentation for further information.

-We will continue to make improvements in www.firststudentinc.com, but First Student Inc. is not responsible for the accessibility of any other websites which this site may link to.
-If you have any questions about our continuing efforts to make web-based information accessible to all users, or wish to report an accessibility problem on any of our pages, please contact us.
+We will continue to make improvements in www.firststudentinc.com, but First Student, Inc. is not responsible for the accessibility of any other websites which this site may link to.
+If you have any questions about our continuing efforts to make web-based information accessible to all users, or wish to report an accessibility problem on any of our pages, please email us at email@example.com.